 Tracked Vehicle Movement

 All movement through the site must be with at least one escort person on foot in front of the vehicle wearing high visibility attire.
 The 10 M.P.H. speed limits apply unless you are in the Arena where 25 M.P.H. applies.
 Do not enter the 20 ft crowd safety zone.
 All passengers to be seated in appropriate seats, not on vehicle turrets.
 Under section 1, 2 and 3 as amended by the Road Traffic Act of 1991 you could be prosecuted for driving recklessly at this type of event if it was considered you have endangered the lives of other exhibitors or members of the public.

 Vehicle movement is to be kept to a minimum.
 No vehicle movement is allowed in the trade stand area on show days between the hours of 8.00am and 6.30pm.
 There is also no vehicle movement in the pedestrian area at any time, unless part of an organised display pre-agreed with the Organiser.
 Only persons licensed to drive may operate vehicles.
 Children may not ride motorcycles, quads, etc. during the show days.
 All Entrants must abide by this.
 Emergencies excepted unless pre-arranged with the agreement of the Organisers.

 4 x 4 Course

-This will be marshalled by the Twickenham Off-Roaders.
-There will be a small charge to cover costs.
-All persons wishing to take their vehicles on the 4 x 4 course must sign a disclaimer.
+All persons wishing to take their vehicles on the 4 x 4 course do so at their own risk.
 The decision of the 4 x 4 marshals will be final.
 We request that you work with the marshals in this area.
-Opening times are 11.00am to 7.00pm Wednesday to Sunday.
+Opening times are 11.00am to 7.00pm Tuesday to Saturday.

 One-Way System In Operation to: Access To And From The Site